barseghyanartur/jsphinx/README.rst

-Note, that although ``.. container:: jsphinx-download`` technically isn't strictly required, it wraps our link into an element with ``jsphinx`` class and that's what allows us to safely hook to all underlying download links without a risk to cause unwanted behavior for other places where you might have used ``:download:`` directive for other purposes.
+Note, that although ``.. container:: jsphinx-download`` technically isn't strictly required, it wraps our link into an element with ``jsphinx-download`` class so that we can safely hook to all underlying download links without a risk to cause unwanted behavior for other places where you might have used ``:download:`` directive for other purposes.

 Finally, `PrismJS`_ syntax highlighter is used to beautify the code and make it look close to the code highlighting of your `Sphinx`_ theme of choice.